Agana race riot

 The Agana Race Riot (December 24–26, 1944) took place in Agana, Guam, as the result of internal disputes between white and black United States Marines.
-The riot was one of the most serious incidents between African-American and European-American military personnel in the United States Armed Forces during World War II.
+The riot was one of the most serious incidents between African-American and white military personnel in the United States Armed Forces during World War II.

 Background

 In July 1944, the 3rd Marine Division and 77th Infantry Division sought to recapture Guam from the Japanese Army in a military campaign that cost 1,783 American lives and wounded 6,010 men.
 After the battle, the Allies developed Guam as a base of operations.
 Five large airfields were built by Seabees.
 B-29 bombers were flown from the island to attack targets in the western Pacific and mainland Japan.
 Guam continued as a station for the 3rd Marine Division.
 Racial tensions heightened in late August when the African American Marine 25th Depot Company arrived to start loading operations at the newly constructed naval supply depot.
-European Americans of the 3rd Marine Division, some new to the area, tried to prevent African American marines from visiting nearby Agana and its women.
+White Americans of the 3rd Marine Division, some new to the area, tried to prevent African American Marines from visiting nearby Agana and its women.

 Over the next three months, racially motivated incidents and a pervasive pattern of discrimination caused tensions to rise between the two groups.
-A European American sailor shot and killed a "black Marine of the 25th Depot Company in a quarrel over a woman; and a sentry from the 27th Marine Depot Company reacted to harassment by fatally wounding his tormentor, a white Marine."
-Each of these men was eventually court-martialed for voluntary manslaughter.
-A race riot erupted on Christmas Eve 1944 when rumors spread that another African American sailor had been shot and killed by a European American marine.
+A white American sailor shot and killed a "black Marine of the 25th Depot Company in a quarrel over a woman; and a sentry from the 27th Marine Depot Company reacted to harassment by fatally wounding his tormentor, a white Marine."
+Both men were eventually court-martialed for voluntary manslaughter.
+A race riot erupted on Christmas Eve 1944 when rumors spread that another African American sailor had been shot and killed by a white Marine.